Jackb2002/LibraryApplication/README.md

 To run the Library Application, ensure that the following prerequisites are met:
 - Java OpenJDK 19.0.2 is installed on your system.
 - The application is built using Gradle.
+- JavaFX
-- JavaFX and SQLite are used, requiring the JDBC 3.41.2.1 connector.
+- SQLite, requiring the JDBC 3.41.2.1 connector.

 ## **Installation Steps**